seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 I have.

 **Nurse**
-Then hie you hence to Friar Laurence’ cell;
+Then hie you hence to Friar Laurence' cell;
 There stays a husband to make you a wife:
 Now comes the wanton blood up in your cheeks,
-They’ll be in scarlet straight at any news.
+They'll be in scarlet straight at any news.
 Hie you to church; I must another way,
 To fetch a ladder, by the which your love
-Must climb a bird’s nest soon when it is dark:
+Must climb a bird's nest soon when it is dark:
 I am the drudge and toil in your delight,
 But you shall bear the burden soon at night.
-Go; I’ll to dinner: hie you to the cell.
+Go; I'll to dinner: hie you to the cell.

 **JULIET**
 Hie to high fortune!
 Honest nurse, farewell.

 *Exeunt*

 ### SCENE VI.
-Friar Laurence’s cell.
+Friar Laurence's cell.

 *Enter FRIAR LAURENCE and ROMEO*